-The draft policy will be given to all members of the Governing Body, and all teaching and non-teaching members of staff.
+This policy will be given to all members of the Governing Body, and all teaching and non-teaching members of staff.
 Copies of the document will be available to all parents through the school's website and via email.
-Details of the content of the RSE curriculum will also be published on the school's web site for the consultation period and shared via email.
+Details of the content of the RSE curriculum will also be published on the school's web site and shared via email.
 The curriculum is shared with parents annually, in the term prior to the main teaching of RSE teaching